The CheddaTech Founder Story

 If you're tired of building on platforms that could vanish tomorrow, you're not alone.
 Let's build something permanent together.

-I'm now back in New Zealand with a clear mission: grow CheddaBoards into the infrastructure layer that indie game developers deserve, expand CheddaGames as living proof of what's possible, and build CheddaTech into a sustainable company that can't be destroyed by circumstances.
+I’m back with one mission: build CheddaBoards into the infrastructure indie game developers deserve, grow CheddaGames as proof it works, and turn CheddaTech into a company that survives anything.

 From a broken iMac to gaming infrastructure.
-From homelessness to building the future of indie gaming.
-CheddaTech is proof that rock bottom can be a foundation.
+From homelessness to the future of indie gaming.
+CheddaTech proves rock bottom can be a foundation.

 Still coding on that £120 Dell Latitude 7490.